Choose from a variety of preset canvases, or set up a Custom Canvas for your creation.

 Use a Template

-Procreate offers a variety of preset canvas templates to make creating your new project quick and easy.
+Procreate gives you a variety of preset templates to make creating a new project canvas easy.

 Choose from preset canvas templates in a range of useful sizes.

 In the New canvas menu, you’ll see a list of preset canvases.
 These templates include Screen Size, Square, high-resolution 4K, A4 paper, 4 x 6 Photo, and US Paper.

 Edit or Delete Presets